What is a Value Proposition?

-For example “We provide budgeting & finance classes that help you manage your money” is not as effective as “We work to make you financially stable, giving you the ability to keep your family healthy and continue on the path to live your best life.”
+For example, “We provide budgeting & finance classes that help you manage your money” is not as effective as “We work to make you financially stable, giving you the ability to keep your family healthy and continue on the path to living your best life.”

-A workshop or class is a commodity, I begin to compare similar offerings.
-But financially stable and healthy families are results, and so I begin to think of return on investment if I’m the buyer – buyer may be Insurance, Funders, Community Partners, Consumers of your services, County Agencies.
+A workshop or class is a commodity, and I begin to compare similar offerings.
+But financially stable and healthy families are the results.
+So I start to think of return on investment if I’m the buyer – the buyer may be Insurance, Funders, Community Partners, Consumers of your services, or County Agencies.

 This leads to the final and most powerful point of the value proposition.

-- You: We provide support for seniors to stay active, living in their homes, staying healthy and connected to their community and friends.
+- You: We support seniors to stay active, live in their homes, and stay healthy and connected to their community and friends.

 - Buyer: How do you do that?

-- You: Tell me about your ageing parents (or friends or experience with seniors) and I’ll show you how we can work together?
+- You: Tell me about your aging parents (or friends or experience with seniors), and I’ll show you how we can work together?

 Notice what happened.
-Instead of launching into a boring, glazed eyes exegesis about methodology or funding or technology, I’ve enabled the buyer to discuss actual, timely, valuable issues that I can use to discuss how important my help would be.
-This is far better than reciting methodology or providing free services or handing them a brochure asking them to call you.
+Instead of launching into a dull, glazed eyes exegesis about methodology, funding, or technology, I’ve enabled the buyer to discuss actual, timely, valuable issues that I can use to discuss how important my help would be.
+This is far better than reciting methodology, providing free services, or handing them a brochure asking them to call you.